 A new school year is filled with excitement and expectation for most children, but for those who are unsure whether they are prepared for the next grade, the time can also be filled with worry and trepidation.
-How can parents know definitively their children are ready to advance to the next step of their academic career?
-There are a number of signs to watch for, and many more tips parents can use to get their kids started on the right foot when the new school year begins.
+How can parents know definitively their children are ready to advance to the next step of their academic careers?
+There are several signs to watch for and many more tips parents can use to get their kids started on the right foot when the new school year begins.

-learned in the early grades take students all the way through their higher education experience.
-Help you child develop these skills by reading out loud together, spending time at the local library and working on letter and sound recognition.
+- Becoming a Reading Machine – Reading skills learned in the early grades take students through their higher education experience.
+Help your child develop these skills by reading out loud together, spending time at the local library, and working on letter and sound recognition.

 These are skills to work on with your child, but they can also provide warning signs that your child may not be ready to advance to the next level.
 Talk to your child’s teacher if you have any concerns about necessary skills your child may be lacking as soon as possible, which will get your child the help he or she needs to prepare for the next phase.

-· Researching Topics – As children begin to embark on group and individual projects, research skills come into play.
-While active reading is an important component to this ability, it is also helpful to know where to get information – through the library or Internet.
+- Researching Topics – As children begin to embark on group and individual projects, research skills come into play.
+While active reading is an important component of this ability, it is also helpful to know where to get information – through the library or the Internet.

-recommends using this time to help your child develop as a writer, by letting him or her see what you write, correcting spelling and grammar mistakes and encouraging your child to use the computer to create his or her own written masterpieces.
+- Becoming an Author – Scholastic recommends using this time to help your child develop as a writer by letting him, or her see what you write, correcting spelling and grammar mistakes, and encouraging your child to use the computer to create his or her written masterpieces.

 Preparing for Middle School – Study Habits, Socialization, Self-Discipline

 By middle school, many of your child’s academic skills have bloomed.
-This is the time to hone those skills, while helping your teen student deal with the social and emotional challenges of this phase.
+This is the time to hone those skills while helping your teen student deal with this phase's social and emotional challenges.